General Inquiries: (+94) 011 2881 000 Exams/Certificates: (+94) 11-2881461 | (+94) 11-2881040 Regional Educational Services: Click Here

 Awarded by The University of Canberra, Australia.

 Ranasinghe, R.S.
-(2019) “Simulation of breaking waves over different seabed configurations using phase-resolving wave models,” (under review).
+(2021) “Simulation of breaking waves over different seabed configurations using phase-resolving wave models,” Journal of the National Science Foundation of Sri Lanka 49(1), 67-78.

 Ranasinghe, R.S.
-“A comparative study of eddy viscosity type sub-models for simulating wave breaking induced energy dissipation in Boussinesq models,” (in preparation).
+(2020) “A comparative study of eddy viscosity type sub-models for simulating wave breaking induced energy dissipation in Boussinesq models,” Engineer Journal of Institution of Engineers Sri Lanka 53 (2), 1-12.

 Ranasinghe, R.S.
 (2018) “Numerical modelling of wave transformation over submerged breakwaters using Boussinesq-type models,” Journal of the National Science Foundation, Sri Lanka49 (3), 369-379.